Finkch/finchutil/README.md

 ## bind

 `bind` is similar to `mount` where it mounts an origin directory to a target location.
 Unlike `mount`, `bind` will delete any preexisting directory at the target location.
 Also unlike `mount`, if only one argument is specified then the argument is the origin and the target is `/ram/cart`.
+If the target is `/ram/cart`, then the program workin context becomes the target.

 ## revive

-`revive` opens the target's primary working tabs, those being the `main.lua`, `gfx/0.gfx`, `map/0.map`, and `sfx/0.sfx`.
-If no target is specified, it uses `/ram/cart`.
+`revive` opens the `/ram/cart`'s primary working tabs, those being the `main.lua`, `gfx/0.gfx`, `map/0.map`, and `sfx/0.sfx`.
+It will fail if there are current active tabs; all tabs must be closed.

 Caution!
-Picotron is still in development and revive has buggy behaviour when the target is already in memory; saving may not work propery.
-Use this function at your own risk.
+Picotron is still in development and revive has buggy behaviour.
+Revive may need to be called twice for it to succeed.

 ## log